jsalinasf/cheat_sheets/linuxCommands.md

 ### Get Users list

-	sudo cat /etc/passwd
+	cat /etc/passwd

-In this file you will see something like this for each user (humans or system users): root:x:0:0:root:/root:/bin/bash
+In this file you will see something like this for each user (humans or system users): root : x : 0 :0:root:/root:/bin/bash

 1. username
 1. password reference (/etc/shadows/)